abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 iterateCPS(tree, Utils::printContent, () -> { return; });
 ```

-We have two cases of continuations which are highlighted above: first which recursively calls `iterateCPS` and second which is an empty lambda which terminates the recursion.
+Here, we have two cases of continuations which are highlighted above: first which recursively calls `iterateCPS` and second which is an empty lambda which terminates the recursion.
 To capture these two cases with an object, we use this class:

 ```java
 class Cont<T> {